learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 assert X_train.shape == (1095, 16)
 ```

-And now our only NaN values should be in `FireplaceQu`, which are NaN values but not missing values:
+And now our `X_train` no longer contains any NaN values:

 ```python